ruiborda/go-swagger-generator/doc_page/docs/request-bodies.md

 ---
 sidebar_position: 12
-title: Request Bodies
+title: Request Bodies (v2)
 ---

-# Documenting Request Bodies
+# Documenting Request Bodies (v2)

-This guide shows how to document request bodies with go-swagger-generator using practical examples.
+This guide shows how to document request bodies with Go-Swagger-Generator v2 for OpenAPI 3.0.
+Request bodies are typically used with POST, PUT, and PATCH operations to send data to the server.

 ## Basic JSON Request Body

-Here's a simple example of documenting an endpoint that accepts a JSON request body:
+Here's an example of documenting an endpoint (e.g., POST for creating a resource) that accepts a JSON request body.

 ```go
 package main